EMSC - Emergency Medical Services for Children

 Emergency Medical Services for Children (EMSC) projects are currently supported by the U.S. Maternal and Child Health Bureau (MCHB) and the National Traffic Safety Administration (NHTSA).
 Beginning in 1985, Congress has continued to approve funding for EMSC projects.

 To reduce mortality and morbidity of children and youth due to severe illness or trauma.
-EMSC strives to ensure that the state of the art emergency medical care is easily accessible for all ill or injured children and adolescents, that there are reliable resources and that there is continuity of care across the spectrum of emergency services.
-This includes prevention, acute care and rehabilitation.
+EMSC strives to ensure that state of the art emergency medical care is easily accessible for all ill or injured children and adolescents; that there are reliable resources available; and that there is continuity of care across the spectrum of emergency services.
+This includes prevention, acute care, and rehabilitation.

 To reduce Morbidity and mortality of Wyoming children;